On Characteristics of the Range of Integral Operators: Characterization of Partial Kernel Operators

 It is desirable to also have a version of Theorem~\ref{thm:partial-kernel-characterization} available that works for operators which are positive but not strictly positive.
 A simple result of this type is the following corollary.

-\begin{corollary} Let $E$ be separable with order continuous norm and let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional.
-Let $J\subseteq E$ be a non-zero ideal.
+\begin{corollary} Assume that $E$ has order continuous norm and that $E_+$ contains a quasi-interior point.
+Let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional and let $J\subseteq E$ be a non-zero ideal.
 Then for every $T\in \cL(E,F)_+$ the following are equivalent: \begin{enumerate}[\upshape (i)] \item $T$ is a partial kernel operator whose kernel is strictly positive on $J$, i.e.\ $T \geq K$ for some kernel operator $K$ that satisfies $Kx>0$ for all $0<x\in J$.

 \item There exists an at most countable set $H\subseteq F_+\setminus\{0\}$ with the following property: for all $0<x\in J$ there exists $h\in H$ such that $Tx \geq h$. \end{enumerate} \end{corollary} \begin{proof} This follows from Theorem \ref{thm:partial-kernel-characterization} applied to $T|_B$, where $B \subseteq E$ denotes the band generated by $J$. \end{proof}